Bond Amount

 How Much Will the Bond Cost?

 Notary bonds are issued on a fixed schedule and do not require a credit check.
+When you order your bond, you can add your official notary stamp, a journal of notarial acts, and optional E&O insurance in the same checkout — everything you need to start notarizing arrives together.
 Total cost for the 4-year term:

 Credit ProfileAnnual PremiumApprox.
 Rate